kertox662/jamhacks6-workshop-reference/intro-python/README.md

 We can also get a sublist using these square brackets.
 This syntax can also be applied to get a substring in a string.
 You can check it out on [GeeksForGeeks](https://www.geeksforgeeks.org/python-list-slicing/).

 #### List operations
 There are several more useful operations for lists.
-You can check out a more comprehensive list on [W3Schools](https://www.w3schools.com/python/python_ref_list.asp), but I here I will give three examples.
+You can check out a more comprehensive list on [W3Schools](https://www.w3schools.com/python/python_ref_list.asp), but I here I will give four examples.

 First is `append`, which will add an element to the end of list.
 Next is `pop`, which will remove the element at the index you specify.
 A third operation is `index`, which finds the first index in the list that has the value you specified.
+A fourth and final operation is `copy`, which returns a new list with the same elements.

 ```python
 nums = [1,2,3,4,5]